-Amongst the string of categories, each of which further contains a mindboggling number of models is a category called the Professional series.
+Amongst the string of categories, each of which further contains a mindboggling number of models is a category “the Professional series”.

-They all have a patented technology called Natural Expression incorporated in them.
-The models in the Professional series are also referred to in the trade as “Pump In Style” models.
+They all have a patented technology called Natural Expression in them.

 Following models are part of the Professional series – “Pump In Style Advanced Backpack”. followed by a more staid, “Pump In Style Advanced”.
 And then the “Pump In Style Original” and finally the “Pump In Style Traveler”.